Super Bowl: Origin

-For four decades after its 1920 inception, the NFL successfully fended off several rival leagues.
-In 1960, the NFL encountered its most serious competitor when the American Football League (AFL) was formed.
-The AFL vied with the NFL for players and fans.
-The original "bowl game" was the Rose Bowl Game in Pasadena, California, which was first played in 1902 as the "Tournament East–West football game" as part of the Pasadena Tournament of Roses and moved to the new Rose Bowl Stadium in 1923.
-The stadium got its name from the fact that the game played there was part of the Tournament of Roses and that it was shaped like a bowl, much like the Yale Bowl in New Haven, Connecticut.
-The Tournament of Roses football game eventually came to be known as the Rose Bowl Game.
+Since the turn of the 20th century, college football teams from across the United States have scheduled "bowl games" against each other.
+The original "bowl game" was the Rose Bowl Game in Pasadena, California, which was first played in 1902 as the "Tournament East–West football game" as part of the Pasadena Tournament of Roses.
+In 1923, the Tournament East-West football game moved to the new Rose Bowl Stadium; the stadium got its name from the fact that the game played there was part of the Tournament of Roses and that it was shaped like a bowl, much like the Yale Bowl in New Haven, Connecticut.
+The Tournament of Roses football game thus eventually came to be known as the Rose Bowl Game.
 Exploiting the Rose Bowl Game's popularity, post-season college football contests were created for Miami (the Orange Bowl), New Orleans (the Sugar Bowl), and El Paso (the Sun Bowl) in 1935, and for Dallas (the Cotton Bowl) in 1937.
 By the time the first Super Bowl was played, the term "bowl" for any major American football game was well established.

-After the American Football League's inaugural season, AFL commissioner Joe Foss sent an invitation to the NFL on January 14, 1961, to schedule a "World Playoff" game between the two leagues' champions, beginning with the upcoming 1961 season.
-The first World Playoff game would have, if actually played, matched up the Houston Oilers vs. the Green Bay Packers.
-It took a half-dozen more seasons for this idea to become a reality.
+For four decades after its 1920 inception, the NFL successfully fended off several rival leagues.
+In 1960, it encountered its most serious competitor when the American Football League (AFL) was formed.
+The AFL vied with the NFL for players and fans.
+After the AFL's inaugural season, AFL commissioner Joe Foss sent an invitation to the NFL on January 14, 1961, to schedule a "World Playoff" game between the two leagues' champions, beginning with the upcoming 1961 season.
+The first World Playoff game, if actually played, would have matched up the AFL champion Houston Oilers against the NFL champion Green Bay Packers.

 In the mid-1960s, Lamar Hunt, owner of the AFL's Kansas City Chiefs, first used the term "Super Bowl" to refer to the AFL–NFL championship game in the merger meetings.
 Hunt later said the name was likely in his head because his children had been playing with a Super Ball toy; a vintage example of the ball is on display at the Pro Football Hall of Fame in Canton, Ohio.
 In a July 25, 1966, letter to NFL commissioner Pete Rozelle, Hunt wrote, "I have kiddingly called it the 'Super Bowl,' which obviously can be improved upon."